alyamutiara/alyamutiara.github.io/index.md

 ---
-layout: archive
+layout: article
 permalink: /
-title: "Latest Posts"
+title: "About Me"
 ---

 Hi!
 My name is Alya Mutiara, or in short Alya.
 I am an aspiring and self-taught data analyst that had 3+ years experience as a Cloud System Engineer.